fanyangZK/MADRNet/README.md

 ```
 pip install -r requirements.txt
 ```

+You might want to pin specific versions if you need exact reproducibility.
+For production use, consider using: torch==2.0.1+cu118 (with CUDA version) torchvision==0.15.2+cu118 etc., depending on your system configuration.
 ### 2.Runtime Environment
 Requires Python 3.9+, CUDA 11.8, and PyTorch 2.0+
 ### 3.Configuration Parameters